Alivebyte/ShaderCompile/README.md

 # ShaderCompile
 Standalone shadercompile, that doesn't depend on valve libraries and supports x64.
-Also removes dependencies on external tools (no perl or DxSdk)
+Also removes dependencies on external tools (no perl or DxSdk).
+This fork also makes use of old include file format with default constructor and lowercase indexes.
+No need to replace cshader.h
 ## Usage
 ```
 ShaderCompile.exe [OPTIONS] -ver n -shaderdir src_dir shader.fxc